dotnet/diagnostics/documentation/dotnet-monitor.md

 The duration of collection can be customized via the `durationSeconds` querystring parameter.
 The logs endpoint is capable of returning either newline delimited JSON([application/x-ndjson](https://github.com/ndjson/ndjson-spec)) or the Event stream format([text/event-stream](https://developer.mozilla.org/docs/Web/API/Server-sent_events/Using_server-sent_events#Event_stream_format)) based on the specified `Accept` header in the HTTP request.

-To start streaming log from the target process, run the following command:
+To start streaming logs from the target process, run the following command:

 In PowerShell,